Frans Nielsen

-Frans Nielsen (born 24 April 1984) is a Danish former professional ice hockey Forward who played with the New York Islanders and Detroit Red Wings in the National Hockey League (NHL).
+Frans Nielsen (born 24 April 1984) is a Danish former professional ice hockey forward who played with the New York Islanders and Detroit Red Wings in the National Hockey League (NHL).
 Nielsen was the first Danish citizen to play in the NHL.
+Internationally, he played for the Denmark men's national team and was inducted into the IIHF Hall of Fame.

 Playing career

 Nielsen was drafted by the New York Islanders in the third round, 87th overall in the 2002 NHL Entry Draft.
 After playing in the Swedish Elitserien since 2001, Nielsen signed a two-year contract with the New York Islanders on 15 May 2006.
 He has also played for the Danish national team.

 With over 216 games in the Elitserien, Nielsen recorded 25 goals and 34 assists for 59 points and 66 penalty minutes.

 Nielsen started the 2006–07 AHL season with the Islanders' affiliate, the Bridgeport Sound Tigers, and was recalled to the Islanders on 5 January 2007.
 He made his NHL debut on 6 January.
 At the time of his recall, he had recorded a point in nine consecutive American Hockey League (AHL) games, which was three games shy of the Sound Tigers' club record.

 During the 2010–11 NHL season, Nielsen scored a league-leading seven short-handed goals, including two penalty shot goals in three-on-five shorthanded situations.
 Near the end of the 2010–11 NHL season, Islanders' Captain Doug Weight was quoted as saying of Nielsen, "He’s our best all-around player even though his stats don’t necessarily show it".
 On 7 February 2012, Nielsen signed a four-year, $11 million contract with the Islanders.

-Nielsen holds the distinction of being the most successful NHL player of all time in shootouts (i.e., scoring percentage among players with a substantial number of shootout attempts).
-He even scored a goal in a shootout before being credited with his first official NHL goal.
+Nielsen was very successful in shootouts; he even scored a goal in a shootout before being credited with his first official NHL goal.
 His signature move in the competition has been dubbed the "Danish Backhand of Judgement", though he has also scored using his forehand.
 He ended his NHL career with a success rate of 46.23% (49 goals from 106 attempts).

 On 25 October 2014, he recorded his first career NHL hat trick against Anders Lindbäck of the Dallas Stars by scoring all three goals in the third period.

 On 1 July 2016, Nielsen signed as a free agent to a six-year, $31.5 million contract with the Detroit Red Wings, marking the end of his 10-year tenure with the Islanders.
 During the 2016–17 season Nielsen was selected to participate in the 2017 NHL All-Star Game.

 In the following 2017–18 season, Nielsen scored his 47th shootout goal, making him the all-time leader in shootout goals.
 The goal came against the New York Rangers in a 3–2 win on 29 December 2017.